Whidbey Telecom: Internet services

-Free WiFi Hotspots are also available throughout the community, at public and private buildings, community parks, the Fairgrounds, and the Ferry Holding Lines.
-All are free to use for anyone needing access.
+Free WiFi Hotspots are also available throughout the community, at public and private buildings, community parks, the Fairgrounds, the company offices, and the Ferry queue (but not on the dock proper).
+All are free to use for anyone needing access, but with no guarantee of connectivity due to various environmental factors.
 Whidbey Telecom also provided the first "Ferry Cams" for commuters, which prompted WSDOT to do the same at most of their other facilities, so that ferry users were fully aware of the wait times and traffic conditions.

 Television

 It was announced in 2011, that Whidbey Telecom would offer television to customers at competitive rates to those offered by Comcast.
 The service utilized Microsoft Mediaroom IPTV technology to deliver television over the DSL service.
 The new WhidbeyTV service was launched in the summer of 2013 quickly became a significant player in the community, with competitive pricing, local support services, and its own channel, called "WhidbeyTV", producing original shows and sharing local content.
 The service is cost competitive with the other terrestrial options, and continued to expand offerings and service areas until 2018.

 In late 2018, Whidbey Telecom announced it was shifting its TV strategy from providing linear TV to partnering with Dish.
 This shift was due to the dramatic rise in content costs and a fundamental change in the viewing habits of society from linear to streaming entertainment.
 While it was a difficult decision by the company it enabled Whidbey Telecom to focus on strengthening its investment in its local fiber optic network to its customers.

-The company continues to provide its local WhidbeyTV video, streaming for free through WhidbeyTV.com.
+In 2025, the partnership with Dish ended, and instead the company focusses on assisting customers in selecting streaming services, and providing help navigating the complexities of linear TV streaming services.

 Security and Alarms

-In the early 2000s, Whidbey Telecom began its own alarm installation and monitoring company, branded as "American Alarms".
-Due to the unique natures of the Island, the rebranded "Whidbey Telecom Security & Alarms" uses all communications methods available in order to ensure proper operation on Whidbey Island, Pt.
-Roberts, and into Skagit County; including POTS, WiFi, IP, and Cellular communications.
-Modern installations are partnered with Alarm.com software to provide a level of security to customers that one would not expect in such a rural area.
+In the early 2000s, Whidbey Telecom began its own alarm installation and monitoring company, branded as "American Alarms", later rebranded "Whidbey Telecom Security & Alarms".
+The company utilizes its tech support staff for alarm monitoring and dispatch, and providing services to residents of Island, Skagit, Snohomish, and Whatcom counties, with a focus on Whidbey Island proper.
+The Alarms division monitors residential, commercial, and government installations for burglary, duress, medical, and fire alarms.

-Whidbey Telecom has a UL Listed Alarm Monitoring Center, that is open 24/7 and located at their headquarters in Langley {Bayview}.
+A majority of the alarm panels utilize POTS services, for reliability, but as phone installation is becoming more rare, and there is a desire for remote access to panels by customers, Cellular and IP options have become available with technologies by Alarm.com among others.

+Closed Circuit video services are also installed and used by businesses and residents alike, especially snowbirds, to ensure security of property, and provide evidence in cases of a holdup or robbery.